What is the Importance of HR Metrics Analysis?

 What are the benefits of tracking HR metrics?

 Certainly, the importance of using Human Resource analytics cannot be overstated.
 Any small business that doesn’t use HR metrics analysis will fall behind.
-Indeed, today’s environment is too volatile and competitive not to take a scientific approach to HR processes.
+Today’s environment is competitive not to take a scientific approach to HR processes.

 Let’s highlight some high-level benefits.
 As you read through these, consider the sub-parts within each category:

 - Improve labor resources allocation (scheduling, bidding, hiring, compensation)

 - Predict the results of proposed changes with ‘what if’ scenarios (PTO policies, benefits changes, additional shifts, additional locations, hybrid schedules, team makeup)

 - Reduce compliance risks (hiring laws, diversity regulations, overtime, minimum wage, exempt vs non-exempt classification, FMLA, PBJ, ACA)

 - Improve the ROI of HR programs (employee engagement, wellness, financial planning, performance)

 Start with one process

 So, how do you get started?
 We recommend that your HR department start with just one process, say turnover rate or time-to-hire.
 When you improve even one HR activity using HR metrics analysis, it can trigger a chain reaction of benefits.

 Example: overtime per manager

 As an example, let’s talk about one HR KPI: overtime.
 Specifically, overtime per manager.
 You can do this with a simple timecard report.

 Suppose you discover that 60% of employee overtime occurs with one manager.
 Now it’s time to dig into the data and figure out why.
 Perhaps the production goals are unrealistic.
 Maybe the team is understaffed.
 Or perhaps the manager simply doesn’t know how to build shift schedules.

 In our example, let’s suppose you compare scheduled hours to actual hours worked for the manager’s team.
 When you review the employee timecards, you discover that several employees habitually stay on the clock for lunch, which is supposed to be unpaid.

 With this knowledge, you can take measures to solve the problem.
 First, you would need to review the policy with the manager who should, in turn, review it with the team members.
 You could also get a time clock with meal break prompts.
 Furthermore, a timekeeping system with missed punch alerts could help.